timjs/tophat/reviews/icfp-rebuttal.md

 * ■l where l : Task Int

-### Race conditions and distributed systems
+#### Race conditions and distributed systems

-Line 363, which states that our model model supports distributed applications, should never have reached the submitted version.
+Line 363, which states that our model supports distributed applications, should never have reached the submitted version.
 It is simply not true.
-The system can only "generate _multi-user applications_ to support [...] workflows".
-Multiple users can interact with an application running on a single server.
+The system can only "generate _multi-user applications_ to support [...] workflows": multiple users can interact with an application running on a single server.

 There is an important consequence of this choice that we should state more clearly in the paper.
-If one takes as a definition for a _data race_ that _the same program with the same inputs sometimes gives different results_ then this is not possible in TopHat.
+If one takes as a definition for a data race that
+_the same program with the same inputs sometimes gives different results_ then this is not possible in TopHat.
 The order of execution is completely determined by the order of the inputs, which we assume to be a serial stream.
-Therefore, it is indeed the case that program and environment alternate: a user gives an input, the system makes some calculations and the user interface will change.
+Therefore, it is indeed the case that program and environment alternate as mentioned by reviewer C: a user gives an input, the system makes some calculations and the user interface will change.
 Only then the user can give her next input, etc.
 I.e., in the booking example (ex 2.1): the user who books the seat first gets the seat.
 This is exactly the desired behaviour.